KSrelief Distributes Various Relief Aid In Gharm, Tajikistan - UrduPoint

 KSrelief Distributes Various Relief Aid In Gharm, Tajikistan

-Dushanbe, (UrduPoint / Pakistan Point News - 19th Apr, 2023 ) :King Salman Humanitarian Aid and Relief Center (KSrelief) has distributed relief aid including blankets, heating coal, and water heaters to vulnerable people in the city of Gharm, the Republic of Tajikistan.
+Dushanbe, (UrduPoint / Pakistan Point News - 24th Apr, 2023 ) ::King Salman Humanitarian Aid and Relief Center (KSrelief) has distributed relief aid including blankets, heating coal, and water heaters to vulnerable people in the city of Gharm, the Republic of Tajikistan.

 This distribution carried out on Sunday is part of the relief and humanitarian projects provided by the Kingdom of Saudi Arabia through its humanitarian arm, the KSrelief, to support people and countries in need around the world.